RDAngelFish/New_vision_world/README.md

   It needs to transfer data between the computer and ARC through USB.
 We choose FT2232HL chip to transfer.
 [See the document we use.](https://www.intra2net.com/en/developer/libftdi/download.php)

 * Support vector machines(SVM)

-  A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
+  SVM is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
 In two dimentional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side.

   放分類圖

 * ARC